Ashwin182607/youtube_automation/README.md

 (Note: You can devlop it however you like The project may not be updated frequently due to my current exam schedule, but contributions are still welcome and will be reviewed as time permits!)
 ## Features

-- Modern dark-themed GUI interface
+- Modern dark-themed GUI interface(in progress)
 - Video creation with customizable effects:
   - Fade in/out
   - Zoom effects